thedevgroup/scam-list/README.md

-This is an repo with blocklists for your pi-hole or technitium dns
+This is an repo with blocklists for your pi-hole or technitium dns.

+If you want us to add or remove an url, open an issue and we will consider that!